ikromin/atarilynx/lynxsd-menu/README.md

 # Change Log

+Version 2.0 Atari Gamer
+* Load last ROM feature optimised and has a new screen that shows the ROM file being loaded

 Below is the original Change Log from the original sources.
 This information has now been removed from all source files and will be maintained here instead.

 ```